(CNN) — Think you can handle a 340-meter-high, open-air glass walkway?

 The best views of Italy's Merano region are from this binocular-shaped viewing platform, high above the gardens' huge oak forest.

-The viewing platform is just one of several within the gardens, which were recently named Italy's most beautiful gardens.
+The viewing platform is just one of several within the gardens, which in 2005 were named Italy's most beautiful gardens.

-The platform is suspended over the Gardens of Trauttmansdorff and was designed by architect Matteo Thun in 2005.
+The platform is suspended over the Gardens of Trauttmansdorff and was designed by architect Matteo Thun.

 This steel and glass, horseshoe-shaped walkway extends 70 feet (21 meters) over the lip of the Grand Canyon, almost one mile above the valley floor.